Creating your own effects#

 .

 For example, imagine we want to add a progress bar to a clip, to do so we will not only need the time and image of the current frame, but also the total duration of the clip.
-We will also probably want to be able to pass parameters to define the apparence of the progress bar, such as color or height.
+We will also probably want to be able to pass parameters to define the appearance of the progress bar, such as color or height.
 This is a perfect task for an effect!

 Creating an effect#